loopholelabs/wasm-toolkit/README.md

 # Go wasmtoolkit

-* TODO: Some issues with wasm built by rust at the moment.
+* TODO: Not everything is implemented yet.
+Wasm compatibility is 99%.
+You may be the 1%.

 ## Features